 I talk of the giddy anticipation when

-it's still broken, and of course that eventual rush when you
+when it's still broken, and of course that eventual rush

 The "fix errors" part is a burden

-which does complicate matters.
-As far as the analogy goes,
+developers, which does complicate matters.
+As far as the

-this can be handwaved a bit by the fact that we are teaching
+analogy goes, this can be handwaved a bit by the fact that

-authors about their particular perspective on this ecosystem.
+we are teaching authors about their particular perspective

-But this also gives an opportunity to discuss the
+on this ecosystem.
+But this also gives an opportunity to

-markup design, markup usage, and style sheet development
+made between markup design, markup usage, and style sheet

-management and development in a programming shop, btw.)
+product management and development in a programming shop,

 I think you could possibly push this

-languages, but I have not needed them, or thought them out
+programming languages, but I have not needed them, or

 While I admit that this analogy may be a